Manage GCP Cloud Run Worker Pool IAM Access

 member: user:jane@example.com

 The member property specifies the identity receiving access, using formats like “user:email”, “serviceAccount:email”, or “group:email”.
 The role property defines the permission level.
-This non-authoritative approach preserves other members with the same role, making it safe for incremental access grants.
+This non-authoritative approach preserves other members already assigned to the same role on the worker pool.

 Grant a role to multiple members at once

-When several identities need the same role, WorkerPoolIamBinding manages the complete member list for that role.
+When multiple identities need the same role, WorkerPoolIamBinding manages the complete member list for that role.

 import * as pulumi from "@pulumi/pulumi";